 You then select items to be donated to those in need.
 We give you cards to send to family and friends to let them know what has been given in their honor.

 Pick up a brochure and place your order on Sundays (through Dec.
-16) in the Sanctuary Entryway (Narthex) or Children's Welcome Area (Wight Garden).
+22) in the Sanctuary entry (Narthex) or Children's Welcome Area (Wight Garden).
 Sunday orders can generally be filled while you attend a worship service and will be ready to be picked after the service.

-Orders can also be placed ONLINE.
-These orders can be picked up during the week at the Bell Center Reception Desk (Monday–Friday, 9 am–5 pm or on Sundays in the Sanctuary Entryway (Narthex.)
+Orders can also be placed online.
+These orders can be picked up during the week at the Wight Garden Security Desk (Monday–Friday, 2–5 pm or on Sundays in the Sanctuary entrance (Narthex.)

 Truly, I say to you, as you did it to one of the least of these my brothers, you did it to me. – Matthew 25:40